-(Bloomberg) -- Didi Global Inc. says it plans to delist from the New York Stock Exchange, barely five months after its initial public offering drew the wrath of Beijing.
+(Bloomberg) -- Didi Global Inc. is preparing to delist from the New York Stock Exchange, after its initial public offering there last year drew the wrath of Beijing.
 The Chinese ride-hailing giant said it plans to list in Hong Kong instead, allowing existing shareholders to convert their holdings in the company.
 There are challenges ahead -- for Didi, its shareholders and other Chinese companies looking to go public.
+Meanwhile, the government’s ongoing investigation and new regulatory measures have hit Didi’s bottom line.

 Most Read from Bloomberg